Project-Owl/dms-lite/README.md

 ## How it works

 All mesages and data from the ClusterDuck Protocol network are being send to the PaPa Duck, the PaPa Duck sends all the messages to the PaPi over wifi.
-The PaPa Duck can send thiose messages over wifi since the PaPi is turned into a local Access point.
+The PaPa Duck can send those messages over wifi since the PaPi is turned into a local Access point.

+The PaPa Duck is running a different Firmware then the regular ClusterDuck Protocol PaPa example

 ![](public/images/CDP-NETWORK-EXPLAIN.jpg)

 ## Install